mdelgert/ImprovWiFiWeb/website/Setup.md

 npm install vite --save-dev
-npx vite #To preview and run site npx vite build #To build the site and see the ../dist folder
+npx vite #To preview and run site npx vite build #To build the site and see the ../dist folder npx vite serve #To testing the production build locally before deploying it
 ```